-Let's face it, we all want to be healthier.
-But it just seems like so much more effort, right?
+Let’s face it, we all want to be healthier and as it's World Health Day on 7th April, what better time to start being a little healthier!
+But, it just seems like so much more effort, right?
 Wrong.
 Improving your health can be super simple, and with just a few minor tweaks to your lifestyle and diet, you will be able to notice a massive difference.

-4. Water-ExerciseIf you're not about the cardio-life, why not try exercising in water?
+2. Water-exerciseIf you're not about the cardio-life, why not try exercising in water?
 One of the major benefits for exercising in water is that it prevents some of the impact on your joints that exercise such as running would bring.
 To improve your health, you don't need to become a crazy fitness addict.
-Take it slow and enjoy yourself!
+Take it slow, jump in the pool and enjoy yourself!

 Even more from UNiDAYS